wriggling/angelmobile/README.md

 ## Features:
 - 🔒 Secure
-- Has a Custom Prefix feature
-- Streaming, Playing, Watching, and Listening is able to be used.
+- Supports Stage Channels
+- Account will stay 24/7 online and connected (if you set it up correctly)
+- Supports all three status modes (Online, Idle, Do Not Disturb)
+- Use render.com to use

 ## Help and Support